What is an assault rifle?

 - Handles : pistol grips and front grips make it more maneuverable in tight quarters

-- They both use the same sights -- but assault rifles have larger accessory rails and make have redundant system (backup flip-up sights, in case the primary breaks).
+- They both use the same sights -- but assault weapons have larger accessory rails and make have redundant system (backup flip-up sights, in case the primary breaks).

-If you notice, there's no significant differences in round capacity or cartridge strength or rate of fire (combined, those are firepower).
-No difference in accuracy, or lack-thereof.
+If you notice, there's no significant differences in round capacity or cartridge strength or rate of fire (combined, those are firepower) with a regular hunting rifle.
+No difference in accuracy.
 In fact, the two guns I drew above, are the AR-15 and a Ruger Mini-14 Ranch Rifle precisely because you can put all the same cosmetic accessories on the Ruger, and make it virtually identical in form and function.
-The bottom one must be stopped, because it's used in virtually zero crimes, and a small minority of mass shootings -- but they are the most popular sporting and hunting rifles in America.
-The ignorant want to ban them, because they look mean.
+(You have to be a gun nerd to notice that the charging handle is slightly different).
+The AR-15 must be stopped, because it's used in virtually zero crimes, and is used infrequently in extremely rare mass shootings (and the shooter would have been more effective if they just brought pistols).
+Yet, the AR platform is the most popular sporting and hunting rifles in America, and the ignorant want to ban them, because they look like Assault Rifles, and they're too uninformed to know the difference, or what they're asking (or why).

-- 2 So what is an Assault Weapon?
+- 2 So what is an Assault Rifle?

 - 2.1 (1) black plastic instead of wood